paulanthonywilson/mcam/apps/mcam_server/README.md

 # McamServer

-Mostly registration and account handling.
+Server side domain stuff for the web cam: mostly registration (people and camera devices) and account handling.